IHCantabria/wiki.IA/wikiIA/sheets/project.md

 Despite significant advancements in technology, techniques and knowledge, people still drown on the coast in unacceptable numbers; the maximum drowning index in Latin America is located in Brazil where a person is dead by drowning every 91 minutes.
 Against this backdrop, the following question arises: could we develop a worldwide operational system to inform end users about the risks at any patrolled or unpatrolled beach?

 ### Description
 A new cutting-edge app is developed to minimize, predict and enhance useful information for beach users and related services and managers.
-Special focus on the generation of a elctronic flag to inform about drowning risk in patrol and unpatrol beaches, plus a warning section to notice user about other risks or important events that could take place in the beaches.
+Special focus on the generation of a elctronic flag to inform about drowning risk in patrol and unpatrol beaches, plus a warning section to notice user about other risks or important events that could take place in the beaches of Brazil.

 The main highlights of this app are metinoned bellow:
 1. A cross cutting analysis between metocean conditions, beach characterizations, and flag events catalogue.